Mirinth/SELibrary/git tutorial.md

 changes right away though.
 They'll have to sync their own repositories to get the changes you just uploaded.
 That goes for everyone.
-If you want to see the changes made by someone else, you have to sync first.
+If you want to see the changes made by someone else, you both have to sync first.

 ## Good and bad syncing